 The woods around the hut are absolutely gorgeous.
-The fairy-tale like woods from yesterday have become even more fantastical since descending from elevation: every inch of spare rock, tree, and earth is carpeted in the softest, greenest moss you’ll ever see.
-There’s probably a million different types of moss that surround the trail, but to my untrained eye there seems to be two distinct ones: one looks like millions of itty, bitty little ferns all joined together, and the other looks like the fluffiest down (only, you know, greener).
-I march along solo, enjoying the flashes of brightly colored wings and the wary chirps that accompany them in the canopy above while the remainder of last night’s rain patters softly onto the soft ground underfoot.
+The fairy-tale like forest from yesterday has become even more fantastical since descending from elevation: every inch of spare rock, tree, and earth is carpeted in the softest, greenest moss you’ll ever see.
+There’s probably a million different types of moss that surround the trail, but to my untrained eye there seems to be two distinct ones: one looks like millions of itty, bitty little ferns all joined together, and the other looks like the fluffiest of down (only, you know, greener).
+I march along solo, enjoying the flashes of brightly colored wings and the wary chirps that accompany them in the canopy above while the remainder of last night’s rain patters softly onto the leaf-strewn ground below.

 Just when I’m starting to wonder if I’ve perhaps overestimated my hiking speed, I realize what I’m hearing isn’t wind through the leaves but the sound of flowing water building with each passing step.
 Five minutes more and the trail disintegrates abruptly into a minefield of big, slippery stones.
 Grinning madly, I hop from rock to rock until the falls come into view in their full splendor.

-Iris Burn falls are not particularly large, or powerful, or really particularly renowned, but they nevertheless take my breath away.
+Iris Burn falls are not particularly large, or powerful, or particularly renowned, but for me they are breathtaking.
 Gleaming white water plummets down the rock face wedged between impenetrable walls of lush green vegetation.
-The majority of the water (a large portion of which likely dumped on our heads yesterday on our way here) surges across the flat rock face before shooting through the broad channel between an enormous boulder and the edge of the falls before finally landing with a roar in the river below.
-What remains of the water slips urgently through smaller gaps in the rock face, trickling through algae-coated stone channels until finally tumbling into the frothing surface of the river below.
+The majority of the water (a large portion of which likely dumped on our heads yesterday on our way here) surges across a flat rock face before shooting through the broad channel between an enormous boulder and the edge of the falls before finally landing with a roar in the river below.
+What small bit of water escapes the most furious part of the falls slips swiftly through smaller gaps in the rock face, trickling through algae-coated stone channels until finally tumbling into the frothing surface of the river below.
 The water at the foot of the falls flows seamlessly into the gurgling river that runs alongside it, creating ripples that lap against the rocks of the shore where I stand.

 When the ranger gave his safety briefing last night, he also mentioned some of the birdlife in and around the hut.
-Though I sadly hadn’t seen any kiwis this morning, I did find myself face to face with a cute little South Island robin on my way back to the hut, and couldn’t resist trying out a trick the ranger had mentioned.
+Though I sadly haven’t seen any kiwis this morning, I do find myself face to face with a cute little South Island robin on my way back to the hut, and can’t resist trying out a trick the ranger mentioned last.
 South Island robins are cute little black birds, about the size of a smartphone, with long black legs and a curious disposition.
-According to NAME, if you paw at the ground with your foot, step back a few feet, squat down, and stay still, the robins will come down to inspect what it was you were digging for and then, if you’re lucky, come inspect you.
+According to the ranger, if you paw at the ground with your foot, step back a few feet, squat down, and stay still, the robins will fly down and hop close to inspect what you were digging at and then, if you’re lucky, come inspect you.

 It waddles forward.